 Even a veteran college instructor found that her students were frequently unable to afford the required textbooks for their classes (Doe).

 Paraphrase:

-Doe found even had a student drop a class because the cost of textbooks made her unable to afford a full course load (Doe).
+The instructor found one student even had to drop a class because the cost of textbooks made her unable to afford a full course load (Doe).

 Quotation: